ZaahirEgamea/Redmine-Adjustments/README.md

 I am starting to learn rails.
 I know Ruby thus far :).

-I am editin this file in github so that I can test  if I can do a pull on sourcetree
+I am editing this file on github so that I can test my ability to do a pull on SourceTree